GHSTFACES/ZPL2/README.md

 </a>

 <div align="center">
 First, log into your Cloudflare dashboard.
-Ensure you are using a verified email address (avoid temporary/fake emails), then proceed with one of the deployment methods below.
+Ensure you are using a verified email address (avoid temporary/fake emails), then proceed with the deployment method below.
 </div>

 <br>